When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 Classic Baseball Cards - The Golden Years (1886-1956)

 This is a beautiful book.
 I was surprised at how massive the book is in size and pages (over 600 pages).
 This is one of my favorites.
-It's all photographs of baseball card sets from 1886 thru 1956, but includes all cards in each set from this timeframe.
+It consists of photographs of baseball card sets from 1886 through 1956, but it includes all cards in each set from this timeframe.
 Ranging from Ty Cobb to Babe Ruth to Honus Wagner to Jackie Robinson.
 Frank Slocum created quite a beautiful piece.
-This is one you can leave on your desk and flip back to just to get an appreciation of some of the hobby's most popular vintage sets.
-Also features a foreword by Yogi Berra.
+This is one you can leave on your desk and flip back to just to get an appreciation of some of the hobby’s most famous vintage sets.
+It also features a foreword by Yogi Berra.

 The Photographic Baseball Cards of Goodwin & Company 1886-1890